Harald-U/docker-101/docs/lab1.md

 ## Starting an App Container

 Now that we have an image, let's run the application!
-To do so, we will use the docker run command.
+To do so, we will use the docker run command to start a conatiner based on the container image we just created.

+> **What is a container?**
+> Simply put, a container is just another process on your machine that has been isolated from all other processes on the host machine.
+That isolation leverages kernel namespaces and cgroups, features that have been in the Linux kernel for a long time.

 1. Start your container using the docker run command and specify the name of the image we just created: